 Food handlers should tie back their hair or wear a hat, remove any jewellery they can and practice regular hand washing.
 You should wear clean clothes or a uniform which does not present a risk of contaminating food.
+If a food handler has a beard, depending on its length they may need to wear a beard net (or 'snood') to protect food from contamination.

 If employees that are involved in handling food are unwell, it is important that you take precautions to prevent any further spread of illness.
 When someone has been ill with vomiting or diarrhoea caused by food poisoning, they can easily transmit bacteria to other people if good personal hygiene practices aren’t followed.
 You must not handle food while ill, as you can contaminate the food and any surfaces or equipment you come into contact with.
 The infection can then be spread to other people who eat the food or touch those surfaces/pieces of equipment.